 Spanish is taught during KS2 using the Language Angels scheme of work The scheme aims to build knowledge, skills and confidence in three strands: oracy, literacy and intercultural understanding.

 For Art and Design Technology we follow the RiSE curriculum

 We follow the Leicestershire Music Scheme at Dunton Bassett.
 We have weekly music assemblies and individual classes have the opportunity to learn a specific instrument through our partnership with Leicestershire arts, who provide the instruments and expert tuition (eg violins, ukuleles, drumming etc)

 We aim to further enhance our curriculum by offering educational visits once per term that link to topics being taught in class, enhancing learning outcomes in a wide variety of subjects.
 We use our local environment as much as possible.
 Recent trips have included: farm visits, theatre trips, the Houses of Parliament, Leicester Botanical Gardens, Conkers Outdoor Adventure Centre and The Warning Zone.

 A special mention must be given to our annual involvement with Young Voices.
 Children in KS2 have the opportunity to join the world's largest school choir and sing at the National Indoor Arena in Birmingham with over 7,500 other school children from around the UK; a truly unforgettable experience.

 We run residential trips for children in Years 5 and 6 alongside our partner school Claybrooke Primary to deliver aspects of the Outdoor Pursuits curriculum, as well as help the children learn about themselves and others in a different environment.
 Recently we have been to Hilltop Outdoor Centre in Norfolk and Boreatton Park near Shrewsbury.
-This year, we are visiting Beaumanor Hall Residential Centre.
+Most recently we visited Beaumanor Hall Residential Centre.